"Relationships with customers matter most in business."

 Third buyers... " boah, Hawaiii..."

 For months, I second guessed my abilities to get orders.
-I felt dumb and angry.
+I felt confused.
 Ashamed in front of my father.
 I even started to pull away from the idea of being a sales agent altogether.

 But it hurts, and it usually hurts more than we expect it to.